oMatheuss/FlappyBird/README.md

 # FlappyBird

-A copy of a famous game made in java with awt/swing for a college work.
+A remake of a famous game made in java with awt/swing for a college work.

 This was my first game as well as my first project with object-oriented programming.